how-they-handle-complaints

 After the ALJ submits the PFD, the TMB will allow the parties and the ALJ to make oral arguments concerning the PFD.
 The ALJ may, but is not required to, attend.
 The TMB then issues a final order based on the ALJ’s findings of fact and conclusions of law, either a disciplinary order or a dismissal.

-We Are Here to Defend You Throughout Your Disciplinary Proceedings
+We are Here to Defend You Throughout Your Disciplinary Proceedings

 Facing an investigation and potential disciplinary proceedings before the TMB can be a difficult and stressful experience.
 Losing your PA license can leave you without the means to support yourself or use the degree you have worked hard to earn.
 We can help you resolve your disciplinary investigation in the most positive manner possible.
 Get legal assistance from an experienced medical license defense lawyer today.
 Contact Bertolino LLP at (512) 515-9518 or visit us online.